RDYG18/Rene-wind-preventive-maintenance/README.md

 ## Project Background

 <div align="justify">
 ReneWind is a company working on improving the machinery/processes involved in the production of wind energy using machine learning.
 As part of its commitment to sustainability and operational efficiency, the company aimed to reduce the high costs associated with unexpected generator failures, which often lead to unplanned downtime, emergency repairs, and full equipment replacements.
-I partnered with the Preventive Maintenance and Engineering teams to build various classification models that predicts failures based on sensor data.
+I as part of the data sciences team partnered with the Preventive Maintenance and Engineering teams to build various classification models that predicts failures based on sensor data.
 The model prioritized minimizing false negatives to prevent costly breakdowns, while also reducing false positives to avoid unnecessary inspections.
 This solution enabled early failure detection and more efficient, data driven maintenance planning.
 </div>

 ---